neondatabase/website/content/docs/introduction/manage-billing.md

 ### Failing payments for Indian customers

-Neon’s billing system, powered by Stripe, currently lacks support for e-Mandates, a requirement for automatic payments in India.
+Neon’s billing system, powered by Stripe, currently lacks support for e-Mandates, a requirement for automatic payments in India as per Reserve Bank of India (RBI) regulations.
 As a result, Indian customers are unable to complete automatic monthly payments through Neon's billing system.
 Instead, we recommend that Indian customers pay for their subscription via AWS Marketplace.
 Please refer to our [AWS Marketplace instructions](/docs/introduction/billing-aws-marketplace) for details.

 ## Update your billing email